pannal/Sub-Zero.bundle-wiki/User-Guide.md

 1. Display [Ignore list](#ignore)
   * List all items in the [Ignore list](#ignore), and allowing you to remove an item, if needed
+2. Display History of latest downloaded subtitles
-2. Refresh
+3. Refresh
   * This will refresh the status of the Channel menu
-3. Advanced functions
+4. Advanced functions
   * See [[Advanced usage|Advanced-usage]]

 <a name="ignore"></a>